BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Find out more about each of these priority areas and the progress we’ve made below.

-Our locality officers continue to build strong place-based relationships that support their work and the work of key partners across the County.
+Our Active Communities Officers continue to build strong place-based relationships that support their work and the work of key partners across the County.
 Partners include District Council departments, Norfolk County Council, Public Health, NHS, Police, Multi-faith organisations, VCSE organisations, physical activity providers and many more.
-The locality officer role helps to bridge the gap between these organisations and supports weaving physical activity into policy, strategy, and delivery across a breadth of partners.
+The Active Community Officer role helps to bridge the gap between these organisations and supports weaving physical activity into policy, strategy, and delivery across a breadth of partners.

-To order to support the bespoke Framework for Action in each place, the Locality Team can access a series of funding pots that provide much needed funds.
-During 2023/2024, the team leveraged £2,845,790 in to place via the Big Norfolk Holiday Fun programme, Opening Schools Facilities, Active NoW and Health and Wellbeing Partnership grants.
+To order to support the bespoke Framework for Action in each place, the Active Communities team can access a series of funding pots that provide much needed funds.
+During 2024/2025, the team leveraged £2,959,098 via the Big Norfolk Holiday Fun programme, Opening Schools Facilities, Active NoW and Health and Wellbeing Partnership grants.
 This funding has a direct impact on local communities and is specifically tailored to meet local need.

-Our Locality Team have enabled improved understanding of physical activity provision in place, helping to identify gaps and awareness of existing projects.
+Our Active Communities team have enabled improved understanding of physical activity provision in place, helping to identify gaps and awareness of existing projects.
 They have supported the development of community programmes on offer, and created better connections between organisations and communities; with a particular focus on those facing inequalities.